Updated April 23, 2025 8:10 AM PT

 Real Estate Investment Trusts (REITs)

 Real Estate Investment Trusts (REITs) are companies that own or manage income-producing properties.
-The way it works is, when you buy shares of a REIT, they will rent out a property and you'll get dividends for the profit they earn.
+When you buy shares of a REIT, it rents out properties, and you receive dividends from the profit it earns.

 • Good for: Regular income stream from real estate without big capital